pvilas/redis/README.md

 Other facilities are:

-- Autodiscover first level of related documents via foreing keys, like in `customer.country.description`.
+- Autodiscovering of first level of related documents via foreing keys, like in `customer.country.description`.
 - Very easy to integrate with web apps as it uses WTForms to define and validate the documents.

+**rDatabase** is not an object database in the traditional sense, it is only a thiny layer over Redis to facilitate the working with dictionaries.

 ```python
 class Country(BasicDocument):